Rawa Mazowiecka: World War II

 During the joint German-Soviet invasion of Poland, which started World War II, Rawa was invaded by Germany, and already on September 10, German troops carried out a massacre of 40 inhabitants (17 Poles and 23 Jews) in the town.
 In mid-September 1939, the Germans established a prisoner-of-war camp for captured Polish soldiers in the town.
 Under German occupation, the town was administered as part of the Radom District of the General Government.
 Some of the Poles expelled from the Gostyń County in German-annexed Greater Poland in December 1939 were deported to Rawa.
 During the AB-Aktion, Germans arrested 20 Poles in mid-June 1940, among whom was parish priest Wacław Zienkowski, who joined the Polish resistance movement, helped Polish prisoners of war escape from the local German POW camp, and rescued local Jews.
 He was murdered in August 1940 in the Sachsenhausen concentration camp.

 The Nazi Germans established a Jewish ghetto in Rawa Mazowiecka in March 1941.
 As Krzysztof Urbański informs in his monograph Zagłada Żydów w dystrykcie radomskim, the ghetto consisted of two parts: one area consisted of a district called Jewish, and the second part was located at Łowicka Street.
 The two zones spread across the eastern part of town from the bridge on Rawka river to the bridge on Rylka river near the hospital.
 At the same time the area included the streets of Studzienna, Zatylna, Starościanska, Bóźnicza and Zamkowa Wola.

 In March 1942, the Germans killed the two Świderski brothers, members of the Polish resistance movement, who operated a secret Polish printing house in the town.

 By 1942, the number of Jewish prisoners in the Rawa ghetto grew to four thousand.
 Typhus epidemic broke out due to poor sanitary conditions.
 The Jews died as the result of a starvation diet and occasional executions carried out in the castle.
 The murderous liquidation of the ghetto began on 27 October 1942.
 The day before the action, about four thousand Jews from Biała Rawska were brought to Rawa Mazowiecka and spent that night in the open air.
 In the morning, the Germans surrounded the ghetto.
 The Jews were forced to leave their homes, grouped together and then deported aboard Holocaust trains to the Treblinka extermination camp.
 Many town residents were shot during the ghetto liquidation action.

 German occupation ended in January 1945.
 As a result of World War II, 60% of all buildings were left in ruins.

+The two sons of Franciszek Gajowniczek (for whom, as a family man, Maximilian Kolbe had given his life) were killed during the Soviet bombardment of Rawa in January 1945.